randrew/phantomstyle/README.md

     bars (`SH_MenuBar_AltKeyNavigation`) but did not actually draw the focused or highlighted menu bar item after the user had tapped the alt key.
-This would cause Windows and Linux users to assume that alt key navigation did work in the program (because it had no visible indication that alt key navigation mode had been entered) when in fact it actually did have an effect, and would also cause the subsequent keypress on the keyboard to be eaten by the QMenuBar.
+This would cause Windows and Linux users to assume that alt key navigation did not work in the program (because it had no visible indication that alt key navigation mode had been entered) when in fact it actually did have an effect, and would also cause the subsequent keypress on the keyboard to be eaten by the QMenuBar.